Madhav-nms/The_ESP32_Sentinel/README.md

 # The_ESP32_Sentinel
+### Edge to Cloud IoT Motion Detection Firmware

-ESP32 Sentinel is a firmware that acts as a middleware between physical and hardware and the cloud, bridging a PIR motion sensor on ESP32 to AWS IoT Core over MQTT connection.
-Everytime a motion is detected, a timestamped JSON event travels from hardware interrupt through a FreeRTOS task queue across TLS connection into AWS in real time.
-It also supports remote firmware updates triggered entirely from cloud, with automatic rollback if any update fails.
+ESP32 Sentinel is firmware that acts as middleware between physical hardware and the cloud, bridging a PIR motion sensor on an ESP32 microcontroller to AWS IoT Core over a secure, authenticated MQTT connection.
+Every time motion detected, a timestamped JSON event travels from a hardware interrupt through a FreeRTOS task queue, across a mutually authenticated TLS connection and into AWS IoT Core in real time.
+The device also supports remote firmware updates triggered entirely from the cloud, with automatic rollback if the update fails.

+## Hardware

+(docs/hw_active.png)